Anaemic growth, but France may have narrowly dodged recession

 Foreign demand is not picking up the slack.

-Customs data published on Tuesday showed the trade deficit widened to 6 billion euros (5.10 billion pounds) in February, the widest gap between exports and imports since June 2012.
+Customs data published on Tuesday showed the trade deficit widened to 6 billion euros ($7.81 billion) in February, the widest gap between exports and imports since June 2012.

 The trade deficit, one of the starkest symbols of France's declining international competitiveness, worsened as exports dropped 1.9 percent month-on-month and imports fell 0.8 percent.